 In Europe, you will still need CE certificates issued by an EU Notified Body.

 - It was mentioned that UKCA marking rules do not apply to existing stock for Jan.
 1, 2021?
 And what about 2022?
 Exemption for existing stock also apply to Jan.
 1, 2022?

 If your good was fully manufactured and ready to be placed on the market before Jan.
-1, 2021, your good can still be sold in Great Britain with a CE marking even if covered by a certificate of conformity issued by a U.K. body.
+1, 2021, your good can still be sold in Great Britain with a CE marking even if covered by a certificate of conformity issued by a U.K. Notified Body.
 For example, a product covered by a Type Examination Certificate Issued by a U.K. based EU Notified Body, and which would normally need UKCA marking after Jan.
 1, 2021, can still be sold in Great Britain with a CE marking so long as it is from preexisting stock fully manufactured before Dec.
 31, 2020; however, these products are not allowed to be placed on the EEA market after Dec.
 31, 2020.
 From Jan.
-1, 2022, you will need to use the UKCA marking for all products, but until Jan.
-1, 2023, suppliers (manufacturers, importers or authorized representatives) have the option to affix the UKCA marking on a label sticked to the product or on an accompanying document.
+1, 2023, you will need to use the UKCA marking for all products.

 Northern Ireland and EU